-If there is a place for writing in the art room, this is it.
-The famous use of visual verbal journals of Leonardo Da Vinci show examples of how visual art, when combined with the written word, can give artists an outlet and viewers insight into their mind and perspective.
-The Visual Verbal Journal Art Lesson Plan is cross curricular, bringing together visual and language arts.
+If there is a place for writing in the art room, this is it!
+The famous use of visual verbal journals by Leonardo Da Vinci shows examples of how visual art combined with the written word can give artists an outlet and viewers insight into the mind and perspective of the artist.
+The Visual Verbal Journal Art Lesson Plan is cross-curricular, bringing together visual and language arts.

 Visual Verbal Journal Art Project

-The Visual Verbal Journal Lesson Plan uses a mixed media journal and colored tissue paper, tempera sticks, and other decorative pieces to give students the freedom to create their own unique journal and experiment with different mediums.
+This lesson plan uses a mixed media journal, colored tissue paper, tempera sticks, and other decorative pieces to give students the freedom to create their own unique journals and experiment with different mediums.

-Words are an important part of an artist’s expression when it comes to visual verbal journaling, and the mixed media sketch pad supports both wet and dry mediums and techniques.
+Words are an important part of an artist’s expression in visual verbal journaling.
+The mixed media sketch pad supports both wet and dry mediums and techniques.
 Students may even develop an interest in creating an ongoing journal full of artistic ideas and inspiration.

 Tips for Creating Visual Verbal Journals

-Students may have a hard time stepping outside of their comfort zone, but once they have seen some examples of visual verbal journals and spend time considering their perspective and vision, they should be ready to get started.
+Students may have difficulty stepping outside their comfort zone.
+But once they have seen examples of visual verbal journals and spent time considering their perspective and vision, they should be ready to start.
 Here are some tips to give them as they begin the project:

 - Don’t be afraid to experiment with different mediums to explore things like color, texture, and patterns.